Ask a Lawyer: Can Bankruptcy Stop Wage Garnishment?

 Recover Wages

-How to Avoid Wage Garnishment
+How To Avoid Wage Garnishment

-If your creditor has already sued you and gotten a garnishment order against you, they will likely still send you one more "demand letter" asking you to pay voluntarily before the garnishing begins.
-It is a good idea to respond to this letter and negotiate voluntary payments.
-Creditors don't like going through the expense and headache of wage garnishment, so they are often willing to work with you.
+If your creditor has already sued you and gotten a garnishment order against you, they will likely still send you one more demand letter asking you to pay voluntarily before the garnishing begins.
+Responding to this letter and negotiating voluntary payments before garnishment begins is a good idea.

-Do I Need a Lawyer to File for Bankruptcy?
+Do I Need a Lawyer To File for Bankruptcy?